marvin-season/surf-novel/README.md

 pnpm run setup
 ```

-**copy .env.example to .env.local and add your own env**, just like this:
+**copy .env.example to .env and add your own env**, just like this:

 ```txt
 NEXT_PUBLIC_API_URL=http://localhost:4000/api